 Disability Services Act 1993

-An Act for the establishment of the Disability Services Commission and the Ministerial Advisory Council on Disability, for the furtherance of principles applicable to people with disabilities, for the funding and provision of services to such people that meet certain objectives, for the resolution of complaints by such people, and for related purposes.
+An Act for the establishment of the Disability Services Commission and the Ministerial Advisory Council on Disability, for the furtherance of principles applicable to people with disability, for the funding and provision of services to such people that meet certain objectives, for the resolution of complaints by such people, and for related purposes.

 [Long title amended by No. 44 of 1999 s.
 4; No. 57 of 2004 s.
-4.]
+4; No. 40 of 2012 s.
+24.]

 Part 1 — Preliminary